-Director/Screenplay – Brian De Palma, Producer – Gale Ann Hurd, Photography – Stephen H. Burum, Music – Pino Donaggio, Special Effects Supervisor – Robbie Knott, Animatronic Puppet Effects – Todd Masters Co, Production Design – Doug Craner.
-Production Company – Pacific Western
+Director/Screenplay – Brian De Palma, Producer – Gale Anne Hurd, Photography – Stephen H. Burum, Music – Pino Donaggio, Special Effects Supervisor – Robbie Knott, Animatronic Puppet Effects – Todd Masters Co, Production Design – Doug Craner.
+Production Company – Pacific Western.

 John Lithgow (Dr Carter Nix/Dr Nix Sr/Cain/Margo/Josh), Lolita Davidovich (Jenny O’Keefe), Steven Bauer (Jack Dante), Frances Sternhagen (Dr Lynn Waldheim), Gregg Henry (Lieutenant Terri), Mel Harris (Sarah)